rusticstuff/simdutf8/README.md

 ### Compat flavor
 The `compat` flavor is fully API-compatible with `std::str::from_utf8`.
 In particular `simdutf8::compat::from_utf8()` returns a `simdutf8::compat::Utf8Error` which has the `valid_up_to()` and `error_len()` methods.
 The first is useful for verification of streamed data.
-It fails early: errors are checked on-the-fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.
+It also fails early: errors are checked on-the-fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.

 ## Implementation selection